EgoAleSum/azbak.js/README.md

 ## Installation

-azbak requires Node.js version 4.0 or higher and NPM.
+azbak requires Node.js 8 or higher and npm.

-You can install the application from NPM:
+You can install the application from npm:

 ````sh
 # Depending on your system, you may need to run this as root or add "sudo"